 At the top of the list is the annual gift tax exclusion.
 This allows you to give at least $15,000 to any number of gift recipients in a given calendar year.
 There is no limit to the total amount that can be given tax-free, as long as you do not give more than $15,000 to any one person.

 This may not sound like a lot of money if your wealth is significant enough to expose you to the estate tax.
 However, if you take advantage of this exclusion over an extended period of time, relatively robust savings can be realized.

 This is a per person exclusion, so if you are married, you and your spouse would be able to give $30,000 to an unlimited number of different recipients tax-free every year.
 To explain by way of a simple example, let’s say that you have five married children.
 You can give $30,000 tax-free to each husband and each wife, equaling $60,000 per couple.

 As a result, you are reducing your taxable estate by $300,000 each year as you transfer this amount free of taxation.
 If you do this for 10 years, you are looking at $3 million in tax-free asset transfers, and your estate would be trimmed down by this figure.
 Of course, you can extend the gift recipient list to your grandchildren or anyone else.

 Under IRS regulations, you are allowed to pay school tuition for students without incurring any gift tax liability.
 Plus, if you want to pay medical bills for others, including health care insurance premiums, you can do this in tax-free manner.

 State Level Estate Taxes

-Our offices are in New York and Vermont, and there are state-level estate taxes in these states.
+Our office Vermont, and there are state-level estate taxes in these states.
 Stay tuned to read our upcoming post that explains the details for 2019.

 Download Our Estate Planning Worksheet!